Hanoi: Education

-Education levels are much higher within the city of Hanoi in comparison to the suburban areas outside the city.
+Education levels are higher within the city of Hanoi in comparison to the suburban areas outside the city.
 About 33.8% of the labor force in the city has completed secondary school in contrast to 19.4% in the suburbs.
 21% of the labor force in the city has completed tertiary education in contrast to 4.1% in the suburbs.